Mahdi Nicoll-Jazuli

-Mahdi Nicoll-Jazuli (born 6 January 2010) is an English professional footballer who plays as a midfielder for Chelsea.
+Mahdi Nicoll-Jazuli (born 6 January 2010) is a professional footballer who plays as a central midfielder for Premier League club Chelsea.
+Born in Australia, he plays for the England under-17 national team.

 Early life

 Nicoll-Jazuli was born on 6 January 2010.
-Born in Sydney, Australia, he was born to a Sudanese father and an Australian mother.
+Born in Sydney, Australia, he was born to a Sudanese-Australian mother and an English father.
+Nicoll-Jazuli also holds French citizenship.
+He began playing football at the Afewee Training Centre in South London where he was scouted by Chelsea.

 Club career

 As a youth player, Nicoll-Jazuli joined the youth academy of Premier League side Chelsea at the age of six.
 Ahead of the 2025–26 season, he was promoted to the club's under-18 team, where he played in the UEFA Youth League.
+At 15 years old, he became the club's youngest-ever starter in the UEFA Youth League, featuring against Benfica during the group stage, before becoming the competition's youngest goal scorer for Chelsea with his strike against Ajax.

+On 18 September 2026, Nicoll-Jazuli made his professional debut as a late substitute in a Premier League match against Brentford.
+He became the first player born in 2010 to play in the Premier League, and also broke the record as Chelsea's youngest-ever player in the Premier League era.

 International career

-Nicoll-Jazuli is an England youth international.
-During October 2025, he played for the England national under-17 football team for 2026 UEFA European Under-17 Championship qualification.
+In October 2025, Nicoll-Jazuli played for the England national under-17 football team for 2026 UEFA European Under-17 Championship qualification.

 Style of play

 Nicoll-Jazuli plays as a midfielder.
 English news website BBC Sport wrote in 2025 "previously a reluctant centre-back, Nicoll-Jazuli moved into midfield in the under-13s and has since proved capable of playing as a number six, number eight or number 10 in midfield".